 The Eagles have trailed at halftime in each of the last five games and they were able to come back and win the first four of them.
 The goal, obviously, is to play a great 60 minutes against Dallas and take a commanding lead in the NFC East.
 Jumping out on Dallas and quieting the crowd – except for the Eagles fans we know will be in attendance – is the preferred option, so it is again something to watch.
 The Eagles want to start fast and finish strong and win a big, big game on the road.
 Dallas is a different team playing from behind, as we saw at Lincoln Financial Field in November.

-The bitter rivals have played each other 128 times, starting the series in 1960.
+The bitter rivals have played each other 130 times, since the series started in 1960.
 Relive the greatest games and moments from one of the most historic battles in the NFL before the two square off on Sunday afternoon.